GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 #### Classifier masking
 1. **Apply mangrove mask**: Mangrove pixels that fell outside of the [Global Mangrove Watch (GMW) Habitat Mask](https://doi.org/10.5281/zenodo.74784913) (Bunting et al. 2025) were removed.
 This habitat mask defines an ecologically suitable niche for Mangrove occupation, and was used here to align our Mangrove mapping with global approaches and to minimize false positive Mangrove classification in inhospitable environments.
 1. **Apply Intertidal seagrass probability threshold**: Within the defined Intertidal model extent, the Intertidal seagrass probability layer was used to define the Intertidal seagrass classification at a probability of greater than or equal to 70 %.
 The 70 % threshold was selected as a conservative value to account for inter-annual variability in seagrass meadows (see [Caveats and Limitations](./?tab=quality#interpretation-of-probability-layers-and-implications-for-change-applications)).
-1. **Apply manual mask**: A manual masking process was applied to the *classification* layer, based on expert identified misclassifications (including roads, urban areas, terrain shadow, data noise).
+1. **Apply manual mask**: A manual masking process was applied to the Classification layer, based on expert identified misclassifications (including roads, urban areas, terrain shadow, data noise).
 For full traceability this polygon masking layer is provided [here](http://dea-public-data-dev.s3-website-ap-southeast-2.amazonaws.com/?prefix=derivative/dea_coastalecosystems/supplementary/).
 1. **Apply land use mask**: Industrial, urban or road areas as identified in the Australian Catchment Scale Land Use and Management dataset (ABARES,2021) were removed.
-1. **Remove and replace isolated pixel groups**: To reduce pixel based noise in the data, the *classification* layer was sieved to remove and replace isolated pixels in groups of 9 or less with the dominant surrounding class type.
+1. **Remove and replace isolated pixel groups**: To reduce pixel based noise in the data, the Classification layer was sieved to remove and replace isolated pixels in groups of 9 or less with the dominant surrounding class type.
 :::
 :::{dropdown} Probability masking
 1. **Apply probability threshold**: Pixels with values of less than 20 % were removed from the Mangrove, Saltmarsh and Saltflat probability layers to remove very low confidence pixels and noise from the dataset to improve interpretability.